saylesss88/nix-book/src/nix/hardening_networking.md

 There are much more scary examples in
 [Privacy, The new Oil](https://thenewoil.org/en/guides/prologue/why/)

+---

 ### Choosing Secure/Private Browsers and Search Engines

+> "The major problem with current systems is their inability to provide
+> effective isolation between various programs running on one machine.
+E.g. if
+> the user's Web browser gets compromised (due to a bug exploited by a malicious
+> web site), the OS is usually unable to protect other user's applications and
+> data from also being compromised." --Qubes arch-spec

 On a hardened Linux system, the browser is most often the weakest link exposed to the internet, and so security, privacy, and anti-tracking features of browsers are now as important, or even more important than platform-level protections.

+---

 ### Fingerprinting